An explanation of Mondrian's oeuvre by Michael Sciam

 “Art should make visible the invisible” (Paul Klee)

-The lower part of the fresco has the monstrance as its vanishing point.
+The lower part of La Disputa del Sacramento has the monstrance as its vanishing point.
 The parallel lines of the floor and the whole scenario of human figures converge towards that point.
-The middle area (saints and prophets) does not seem to have any vanishing point but has as its center the circle of the Holy Spirit that concentrates in itself the semicircle on which the twelve figures of saints and prophets multiply.
+The middle area (saints and prophets) does not seem to have any vanishing point but has as its center the circle of the Holy Spirit that concentrates in itself the semicircle of clouds on which the twelve figures of saints and prophets sit.

 La Disputa del Sacramento, Raffaello Sanzio, 1508